-Plan Description - State employees and higher education employees with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014, are provided with pensions through the Closed State and Higher Education Employee Pension Plan.
+Plan description - State employees and higher education employees with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014, are provided with pensions through the Closed State and Higher Education Employee Pension Plan.
 This plan is a component of the Public Employee Retirement Plan, an agent, multiple-employer defined benefit pension plan.
 The Closed State and Higher Education Employee Pension Plan stopped accepting new membership on June 30, 2014, but will continue providing benefits to existing members and retirees.
 Beginning July 1, 2014, a new agent defined benefit retirement plan, the State and Higher Education Employee Retirement Plan, became effective for state employees and higher education employees hired on or after July 1, 2014.

 The TCRS was created by state statute under Title 8, Chapters 34-37, Tennessee Code Annotated.
 The TCRS Board of Trustees is responsible for the proper operation and administration of all employer pension plans in the TCRS.
 The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plans of the TCRS.
-The TCRS issues a publicly available financial report that can be obtained at www.treasury.tn.gov/tcrs.
+The TCRS issues a publicly available financial report that can be obtained at https://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies.

-Benefits Provided - Title 8, Chapters 34-37, Tennessee Code Annotated, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
+Benefits provided - Title 8, Chapters 34-37, Tennessee Code Annotated, establishes the benefit terms and can be amended only by the Tennessee General Assembly.
 Members of the Closed State and Higher Education Employee Pension Plan are eligible to retire with an unreduced benefit at age 60 with 5 years of service credit or after 30 years of service credit regardless of age.
 Benefits are determined using the following formula:

-Average of Member's Highest Compensation for 5

-Consecutive Years (Up to Social Security Integration x 1.50% x Service x 105% Level)

-Years of x Service x 105% Credit
+Average of Member's Highest Compensation for 5 Consecutive Years (Up to Social Security Integration Level) x 1.50% x Years of Service Credit x 105% Plus: Average of Member's Highest Compensation for 5 Years of Consecutive Years (Over the Social Security X 1.75% X Service X 105% Integration Level) Credit

-Plus:

-Average of Member's Highest Compensation for 5

-Consecutive Years (Over the Social Security

-Integration Level)

-Years of

-x 1.75% x Service x 105%

-Credit

 A reduced early retirement benefit is available at age 55 and vested.
 Members are vested with five years of service credit.
 Service-related disability benefits are provided regardless of length of service.
 Five years of service is required for non-service-related disability eligibility.
-The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10 percent and include projected service credits.
+The service-related and non-service-related disability benefits are determined in the same manner as a service retirement benefit but are reduced 10% and include projected service credits.
 A variety of death benefits are available under various eligibility criteria.
 Member and beneficiary annuitants are entitled to automatic cost of living adjustments (COLAs) after retirement.
 A COLA is granted each July for annuitants retired prior to July 2 of the previous year.
-The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3 percent, and applied to the current benefit.
+The COLA is based on the change in the consumer price index (CPI) during the prior calendar year, capped at 3%, and applied to the current benefit.
 No COLA is granted if the change in the CPI is less than 0.5%.
 A 1% COLA is granted if the CPI change is between 0.5% and 1%.
 A member who leaves employment may withdraw employee contributions, plus any accumulated interest.